Saratoga Springs wedding photographer Albany Lake George Cooperstown

 And the couple of decades I've photographed hundreds and hundreds of weddings, well, I will look back on it all fondly.

-But, I've arrived at the end
+But, the end has arrived

 So this is the end of my wedding photography business

+I believed my years of experience (venues and planners loved this), my dedication to my clients, and the work I do are things that would be attractive to prospective clients.
 But it hasn't been enough and people inquiring have dropped steadily for years.
 Despite my efforts.
 And despite being at a very economical price point in the marketplace.

 The wedding landscape now shifts in seconds